 Perhaps I couldn’t have done anything about it; or perhaps I wouldn’t have wanted to see whatever it was through to the next step?
 And, kids are busy, so it’s tough to fit in anything that requires additional commitment.

-All that said, earning money as a kid doesn’t have to mean adding “hours” to an already crowded schedule, or any particular formal job at all.
+All that said, earning money as a kid or teen doesn’t have to mean adding “hours” to an already crowded schedule, or any particular formal job at all.
 In fact, if you were to ask around to friends and other families, most kids who are earning money are doing so in this less formal manner that resembles more of a side gig than anything.

 So, I thought it would be fun to dive into a few potential opportunities.
 A lot of this is fueled by what I see in the news; big headlines that of course are tailored to grab attention.
 But while not every child is going to find success suitable for an article write-up, it’s a great place to go for inspiration.

-Ways kids can earn money this summer
+Ways teens & kids can make money

 1. Become a Roblox entrepreneur